JJRyan0/credit_etl_ml_project/README.md

 This project simulates a real-world credit scoring pipeline, built with dbt, Python, Postgres, and scikit-learn to demonstrate data engineering and MLOps capabilities.

 ## Tech Stack
-- dbt for data modeling (staging + transformations) for syntetic data pipeline test
+- dbt for data modeling (staging + transformations) for synthetic data pipeline test
 - Postgres as the data source and target
 - Python for ML (scikit-learn, pandas)
 - FastAPI for real-time scoring (optional)